Vinayak1200/Linear-regression/README.md

 # About Principal_conmponent_analysis
 Principal component analysis is a dimensionality reduction technique in linear algebra.
-It reduces the number of features required in a machine learning model by eliminating those that contain the least amount of information.
+It reduces the number of features required in a machine learning model by eliminating those which contain the least amount of information.
 # Technology used :
 Jupyter notebook